matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

   `m.megolm_backup.v1.curve25519-aes-sha2`, see below for the definition of this property.

-On success, returns the empty JSON object.
+On success, returns a JSON object with keys:

+- `hash` (string): Required.
+The new hash value representing stored keys.

 Error codes: